-Here are some pertinent questions: Why should anyone have wanted to invent Him and thrust Him upon the world as its Lord and Redeemer?
-How could deceivers have conveived a character of such purity and faultlessness?
+ceivers have conveived a character of such purity and faultlessness?
 How could fanatics have fabricated one who was always sober, sane and poised in his traits, speech and demeanor?
 If He was what the Bible claims for Him, all is clear; every phenomenon is adequately explained.
 Otherwise He remains the insoluble mystery for science, philosophy and skepticism.

-(2) Christ's marvelous claims.
+Christ's marvelous claims.